 A report from the World Economic Forum (WEF), The Future of Jobs, surfaced numerous skills that employers were actively seeking in the year 2020.
 You guessed it—leadership (cited as “people management” in the report) was one of them.
 According to the report, this includes identifying the best people for jobs, motivating them, and developing them in their careers.

 But, even if you won’t be spearheading a team, honing your leadership abilities is still important, as those competencies will make you that much more confident in whatever role you’re in.

 Eager to kick your leadership skills up a notch?
-Check out this helpful course all about team leadership.
+Our course on team leadership may be just the thing you need.

 I know what you’re thinking now: “Sales?
 I’m not a salesperson!
 So, why would I ever need this skill?”

 Maybe you don’t earn your paycheck through commissions, but chances are good that you still need to do plenty of selling throughout your career.

 You need to sell a potential employer on the fact that you’re the most qualified candidate.
 You need to sell your manager on the fact that your idea is a good one.
 The list goes on and on.

 With those things in mind, it certainly doesn’t hurt to have some sales skills under your belt to make those conversations that require negotiation and persuasion at least a little bit easier.
 Even if an employer isn’t looking for sales skills specifically, you can bet that they’ll still serve you well in your professional life.

 Are you groaning at the mention of sales skills?
-This course will painlessly teach you what you need to know!
+Our Introduction to Sales course will painlessly teach you what you need to know!

 Of course, if you work in a marketing capacity, this skill is a must for being competitive in your field.
 But that doesn’t mean that this only applies to tried and true marketers.